-Treat businessmen and artisans well, and advise others to do likewise.
-Some of them live in towns, while some move from place to place with their wares and tools earning their living by manual labour.
-Trade and industry are the real sources of profit to the state and the suppliers of consumer goods.

-While the general public is not inclined to bear the strain, those engaged in these professions take the trouble to collect commodities from far and near, from land and across the sea, from mountains and forests and naturally derive benefits.
+Adopt useful schemes placed before for those engaged in trade and industry and help them with wise counsels.
+Some of them live in towns and some move from place to place with their ware and tools and earn their living by manual labor.
+Trade and Industry are sources of profit to the State.
+While the general public is not inclined to bear the strain, those engaged in these professions take the trouble to collect commodities from far and near, from land and from across the sea, and from mountains and forests and naturally derive benefits.
+It is this class of peaceloving people from whom no disturbance need be feared.
+They love peace and order; indeed they are incapable of creating disorder.

-It is this class of peace loving people from whom no disturbance need be feared.
-They love peace and order, indeed they are incapable of creating disorder.
-Visit every part of the country and establish personal contact with this class, and inquire into their condition.
+Visit every part of the country and establish personal contact with this class, and inquire into their conditions.
 But bear in mind that a good many of them are intensely greedy and are inured to bad dealings.
-They hoard grain and try to sell it at a high price and this is most harmful to the public.
+They hoard grain and try to sell it at a high price; and this is most harmful to the public.
 It is a blot on the name of the ruler not to fight this evil.
-Prevent them from hoarding, for the prophet of God had prohibited it.

-See to it, that trade is carried on with the utmost ease, that the scales are evenly held and that prices are so fixed that neither the seller nor the buyer is put to a loss.
-If in spite of your warning, anyone should go against your commands and commit the crime of hoarding, then deal him appropriately with a severe punishment.
+Prevent them from hoarding; for the Prophet of God - Peace he on him - had prohibited it.
+And see to it that trade is carried on with the utmost ease, that the scales are evenly held and that prices are so fixed that neither the seller nor the buyer is put to a loss.
+And if in spite of your warning, should any one go against your commands and commit the crime of hoarding, then deal him appropriately with severe punishment.